vga-256/tomo-rslight/INSTALL.md

 php is required, and your web server must be configured to serve .php.

-php-mbstring (to support other character sets), sharutils (for uudecode) and openssl are required. php7.x-sqlite3 (php must support PDO, probably 5.1+ but all testing is on 7.x). phpmailer is required if email confirmation is to be used. compface and php-gd for X-Face support php-xml to work with RSS feeds
+php-mbstring (to support other character sets) sharutils (for uudecode) openssl php-gnupg php7.x-sqlite3 (or later version). phpmailer is required if email confirmation is to be used. php-xml to work with RSS feeds compface and php-gd for X-Face support
 These are the names for Debian packages.
 Other distributions should also provide these in some way.

 If you get errors, check your log files to see what packages I've failed to mention.

-For FreeBSD12: php72, php72-extensions, php72-pdo_sqlite-7.2, sharutils, php72-pcntl, php72-sockets, php72-mbstring, php72-openssl
+For FreeBSD12:
+php72,
+php72-extensions,
+php72-pdo_sqlite-7.2,
+sharutils,
+php72-pcntl,
+php72-sockets,
+php72-mbstring, p
+php72-openssl
 Optional: phpmailer, gnupg

 Installation: